Huffman and Loughlin charges shatter actresses’ clean images

 On Wednesday, both actresses had their reputations shattered as they were charged with fraud and conspiracy Tuesday along with dozens of others in a scheme that according to federal prosecutors saw wealthy parents pay bribes to get their children into some of the nation’s top colleges.

-Huffman, 56, remains in custody.
-Loughlin, 54, has not yet been arrested but her husband, fashion designer Mossimo Giannulli, is in custody (the Mossimo clothing had long been a Target brand until recently).
+Huffman, 56, will be released after posting a $250,000 bond.
+Loughlin, 54, has not yet been arrested but her husband, fashion designer Mossimo Giannulli, will need to post a $1 million bond to secure his release.
+(The Mossimo clothing had long been a Target brand until recently).

 Authorities have not said why Macy, who has starred for the last several years in the Showtime series “Shameless” and was an Oscar nominee for the 1996 movie “Fargo,” has not been charged.
-He was seen walking into a courthouse where his wife will make her first appearance Tuesday afternoon.
+He sat in the courtroom where Huffman had her first appearance and appeared to read legal documents during the proceedings.
+Huffman, who wore glasses and her hair in a ponytail, looked over at her husband repeatedly during the hearing.

+Her attorney cited her community ties and asked that the actress be released on her own recognizance.
+“She’s simply not the kind of person who is going to become an international fugitive,” her attorney, Evan A. Jeaness said in court.

 Court documents allege that the couple agreed to the plan, and Huffman paid $15,000, disguised as a charitable donation, toward the scam.